 Skip to main content

-AC Capacitor and Relay Replacement in Riverview, FL 33578
+Dead Capacitor and Bad Air Handler Relay: AC Repair on US-301 in Riverview, FL 33578

 When your air conditioner stops cooperating in a Riverview, FL 33578 home, it doesn’t take long for the heat and humidity to make things uncomfortable.
 On this visit, our Home Therapist technician was called out to a homeowner in Riverview who was dealing with an AC that wasn’t running reliably.
 After a careful inspection, we found that the system needed a new capacitor and a replacement relay in the air handler.
 Once those components were replaced and tested, the system was back to running smoothly, and the homeowner was able to take advantage of a Premium Quarterly Service Agreement discount for future maintenance.